Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Hadith,Sunan al-Tirmidhi (sahih),"The believers who have the most complete iman are those who have the best character."]

-Your iman and your character are not two separate files.
-They are one file.
-If your iman is real, it will show up in how you treat your brother when he wrongs you.
-How you speak about a man when he is not in the room.
-How you respond when the officer is short with you and no one is watching but Allah.
-Prayer without character is like a body without bones — it will not stand.
-The Prophet ﷺ warned us plainly:
+Your iman and your character are one file.
+If your iman is real, it shows up in how you treat a brother who wronged you, how you speak about a man when he is not in the room, how you respond when the officer is short with you and nobody is watching but Allah.
+Prayer without character is a body without bones.
+The Prophet ﷺ said plainly:

 [Hadith,Musnad Ahmad (sahih),"A man reaches, through good character, the rank of the one who prays the night and fasts the day."]